reowst/sdk/FAQ.md

 ## Can I use Network Next to accelerate my TCP game?

-Not yet.
-In cases where TCP makes sense, we may be able to provide benefit via a TCP shim that reduces the impact of packet loss induced head of line blocking across your client/server connection.
+Not yet, but in the future we may be able to provide benefit via a TCP shim that reduces the impact of packet loss induced head of line blocking.
 Please contact sales@networknext.com so we can understand your use case.

 ## Can I use Network Next to accelerate my WebRTC game?